We performed a comparison between Informatica MDM and Profisee based on real PeerSpot user reviews.

 "When we updated to version 7.1, there were some workflow issues."

-Informatica MDM is ranked 1st in Cloud Master Data Management (MDM) Solutions with 43 reviews while Profisee is ranked 4th in Cloud Master Data Management (MDM) Solutions with 3 reviews.
+Informatica MDM is ranked 1st in Cloud Master Data Management (MDM) Solutions with 45 reviews while Profisee is ranked 4th in Cloud Master Data Management (MDM) Solutions with 4 reviews.
 Informatica MDM is rated 8.0, while Profisee is rated 8.0.
 The top reviewer of Informatica MDM writes "Optimize business processes while ensuring that users see a return on their investment from the use of the product".
-On the other hand, the top reviewer of Profisee writes "A reliable choice for organizations seeking efficient master data management providing cost-effective pricing, user-friendly interface, and seamless integration with Microsoft-based tools".
-Informatica MDM is most compared with Reltio Cloud, SAP Master Data Governance, IBM InfoSphere MDM, TIBCO EBX and Microsoft MDS, whereas Profisee is most compared with Microsoft MDS, Ataccama ONE Platform, Semarchy xDM, Reltio Cloud and SAP Master Data Governance.
+On the other hand, the top reviewer of Profisee writes "Has an adaptive approach, a friendly UI, and good integration capabilities".
+Informatica MDM is most compared with Reltio Cloud, SAP Master Data Governance, TIBCO EBX, IBM InfoSphere MDM and Microsoft MDS, whereas Profisee is most compared with Microsoft MDS, Ataccama ONE Platform, Reltio Cloud, Semarchy xDM and SAP Master Data Governance.
+See our Informatica MDM vs. Profisee report.

 See our list of best Cloud Master Data Management (MDM) Solutions vendors.